 - 1/2 lemon, zest

 - 1 teaspoon of lemon

 - 4 tablespoons of extra virgin olive oil

 - a few drops of mosto cotto or aged balsamic vinegar

-- Grill asparagus on a griddle until they color.
+- Grill the asparagus on a griddle until they color.

-- Chop asparagus and sun-dried tomatoes to uniform bite sizes.
+- Chop the asparagus and the sun-dried tomatoes to uniform bite sizes.

 - Put them in a bowl.
-Add lemon zest, squash seeds, chive florets and parmigiano reggiano.
+Add the lemon zest, squash seeds, chive florets and parmigiano reggiano.